 Although your guests are probably prepared for the sugar rush to come, consider providing some food and drinks to help neutralize all of the sweets.
 Provide plenty of water, milk, and even set up a hot chocolate bar to pair with the cookies.
 If the cookie swap is during the daytime, you can set out small sandwiches and sides to avoid major clean-up.
 If you’re hosting a cookie swap during the evening, try a menu of savory appetizers and finger foods.
 Guests will appreciate a quick break from all of the cookie sampling.

 Since this is a kid-friendly party, be sure to include a cookie-decorating station to keep younger guests entertained.
 You can set up a crafty table with plain sugar cookies, icings, holiday placemats, and toppings to make this Christmas party activity come to life.
 From Christmas themed toppings to sprinkles, you can provide the children with everything they need to make their own mini-box of decorative Christmas cookies.
 Don’t be afraid to get creative with cookie shapes and try our Corgi Christmas cookie tutorial or Pineapple Christmas cookie tutorial.

 After the cookie exchange, your guests will have a fair share of cookies for themselves or delicious gifts for their own family and friends.
-And you’ll likely have great new photos to use in your photo collage Christmas card.
+And you’ll likely have great new photos to use in your annual Christmas card.
 Just don’t forget to make a box (or two) of cookies for yourself before the exchange is over.